HandsOnDataViz/book/docs/HandsOnDataViz.md

 in the dataset, but the order shouldn’t matter in this case.
-So our first column is the label for each bubble, the second column is the data to be plotted on horizontal x-axis, and the third column (fertility) will be placec on the y-axis.
+So our first column is the label for each bubble, the second column is the data to be plotted on horizontal x-axis, and the third column (fertility) will be place on the y-axis.

 Select all three columns, and go to *Insert &gt; Chart*.
 Google Sheets will likely create a stacked column chart by default, so choose *Bubble*